 The turnover of skin cells is accelerated during pregnancy, so make sure you nourish and moisturise more than normal to keep skin looking healthy.

 QV Skincare is probably the most extensively studied cleansing and moisturising skin care range in the world.

 It's been tested in thousands of people with skin conditions such as eczema, acne, rosacea, psoriasis and dry & sensitive skin.
 The Cetaphil range is specially formulated to provide effective, gentle skin care to help your skin look and feel its best.

 Skin becomes more susceptible to pigmentation during pregnancy.
 Even limited sun exposure can cause dark discolourations to appear around the eyes, on the cheeks, forehead and above the upper lip.
 Please make sure you are applying a high, broad-spectrum sunscreen daily, even on cloudy days.

 If you still end up with hyperpigmentation, don't fret.
 You can treat it with Kojicol acid which is a lightening agent.
-Please wait until you have had your baby before using theses products. lactic acid (AHAs) is safe to use regularly during pregnancy and lactation.
-This gentle Alpha Hydroxy Acid (AHA) penetrates deep into the skin and breaks up areas of uneven pigmentation.
-Please note Alpha Hydroxy Acids, (sometimes listed as AHAs, glycolic acid, or lactic acid) are considered to be safe.
+Please wait until you have had your baby before using theses products.
+Lactic acid (an AHA) is safe to use regularly during pregnancy and lactation.
+This gentle AHA penetrates deep into the skin and breaks up areas of uneven pigmentation.
+Please note Alpha Hydroxy Acids, (sometimes listed as AHAs, glycolic acid or lactic acid) are considered to be safe.

 If you are unsure what skincare products to use during pregnancy please ask your midwife or doctor.